 6. Some Days You’d Rather Binge Netflix.

 Halfway through this list, you were thinking this writer sounds pretty good.
 But let’s be real.
 There are days when we 0% want to write our book.
-Instead, a binge-worthy show like Scandal or You are calling our name.
+Instead, a binge-worthy show like Scandal or You is calling our name.

 If this happens to you, check out this trick on how you can USE Netflix as a tool for your writing.
 You can thank me later. 😉

 You just typed the last words of your story and you KNOW this is it.
 This is best-seller material right here.

 8. Then You Read it and it’s NOT…

 Until your inner editor comes out and you tear apart every word.
 (Or even tear apart the pages.
 Literally.)

 Don’t fret.
 Writers know we have to write the sh*tty first draft before we can birth greatness.
 Keep going.

 9. There are Days when You have SO MANY Ideas, You Don’t Know Where to Start.